 Launched in 2011, the Dare to Compare service allows our customers to compare their electricity consumption to that of similar households.
 Customers can now find out whether they are energy-efficient or energy-hungry.

-Electrification of ground transportation: a first public charging
+Electrification of ground transportation: a first public charging network

 In 2011, we launched Québec and Canada's first public charging network for electric vehicles.
 Hydro-Québec is one of the founding members of The Electric Circuit, whose recent inauguration is a major milestone in the rollout of the charging infrastructure needed to support the arrival of electric vehicles in Québec.